Class AuthService

 • login

-public String login(String username, String password)
+public LoginResult login(String username, String password)

 Authenticates a user using their username and password and returns a JWT token upon successful authentication.